Refinancing From a 15-Year to a 30-Year Mortgage

 3. Put More Into Savings and Investments

-If your investments generate a higher rate of return than the interest costs on your mortgage, it may make sense to lengthen your loan and use your capital elsewhere.
+If your investments generate a higher rate of return than the interest costs on your mortgage, it may seem financially advantageous to lengthen your loan and use your capital elsewhere.
+However, investment returns are not guaranteed, and this strategy may not be appropriate for all borrowers.

 4. Greater Flexibility if Your Income Is Reduced